 It’s no secret the holiday season is the busiest time for ecommerce retailers, and this year (despite all of its uncertainties) is on track to break even more records.
-The upcoming Q4 is anticipated to be the busiest in ecommerce history, just one more way 2020 has taught us to expect the unexpected.
+The upcoming Q4 is anticipated to blow by last year and become the busiest quarter in ecommerce history, just one more way 2020 has taught us to expect the unexpected.

 2020 Ecommerce Holiday Checklist